vish-opatha/password-generator/README.md

 5. Changes were committed multiple times with messages.

 - - -
-Created by Vish Opatha (Last updated on 27 June 2021).
+Created by Vish Opatha (Last updated on 25 May 2023).